hashicorp/packer-plugin-docker/.web-docs/components/builder/docker/README.md

   running on a windows host.
 This is necessary for building Windows containers, because our normal docker bindings do not work for them.

-- `platform` (string) - Set platform if server is multi-platform capable.
+- `platform` (string) - Set platform if server is multi-platform capable

 - `login` (bool) - This is used to login to dockerhub to pull a private base container.
 For pushing to dockerhub, see the docker post-processors